 - If you clicked on a phishing link on your iPhone that redirected you to another website, close the website.

 - As an added protection, wipe off the history of your browser on Chrome or Safari.

 - Change your passwords in your online and financial accounts linked to your iPhone.

 - Monitor your phone for any change like apps not working properly or battery draining easily then do a factory reset process if necessary.

-If you opened a phishing email, clicked on a link, and took action by entering your financial details or login credentials:
+If you opened an email, clicked on a phishing link, and took action by entering your financial details or login credentials:

 - Change your passwords immediately on your financial accounts on your iPhone.